 Whether meals, activities, or flowers, it’s not always possible to know in advance what you’ll want when you are actually here.

 Tip: Consider which things you really do need to book in advance.
 This is largely seasonally dependent.
 If you’re here during June, July and at the holidays, pre-booking may be required.
-At other times, it is generally not.
+At other times, it generally is not.

 11. Choose your activities carefully.